 Northeast High baseball coach Harry Lentz has been vindicated.

 As far as Mr. Lentz is concerned, the answers do not matter.
-Mrs. Ramey's silence amounts to total vindication, a fact the Anne Arundel County Board of Education promptly and properly acknowledged by returning him from a temporary desk assignment to his Social Studies classroom.
+Mrs. Ramey's silence amounts to total vindication, a fact the school board promptly and properly acknowledged by returning him from a temporary desk assignment to his social studies classroom.

-Indeed, more than one of them believes school officials owe Mr. Lentz an apology for taking Mrs. Ramey's charges seriously in the first place, causing him embarrassment and upset.
+Indeed, more than one of the coach's supporters believe that school officials owe him an apology for having taken Mrs. Ramey's charges seriously in the first place, causing him embarrassment and upset.

 But dismissing potentially embarrassing complaints on the assumption that they're groundless or ignoring them in hopes that they'll disappear is the very mistake they made with Price.
 They were right not to repeat it with Harry Lentz.